Woman with a smooth forehead after Botox for wrinkles, a key factor in how much the treatment costs.

 The beautiful, smooth results aren’t permanent, which is actually a good thing—it gives you control over your treatment plan.
 The effects of Botox typically last for about three to four months.
 After that, you’ll notice muscle activity slowly returning, and those lines may begin to reappear.
 This is the perfect time to schedule your next appointment to maintain your results seamlessly.

-Let’s Talk Numbers: The Cost of Forehead Botox
+Let’s Talk Money: The Real Cost of Forehead Botox

 Alright, let’s get straight to the point everyone wants to know: How much does forehead Botox actually cost?
 The truth is, there isn’t a single, one-size-fits-all price tag.
 The final cost depends on a few key factors, including how many units you need, your provider’s pricing model, and even where you live.
 Think of it less like buying a product off the shelf and more like commissioning a custom piece of art—it’s tailored specifically to you.